"Explain to me why it is more noble to kill ten thousand men in battle than a dozen at dinner."

 - Edmure Tully's wedding gains the moniker "The Red Wedding" for this very reason.
-In revenge for a political slight, Walder Frey and Tywin Lannister arrange to have Robb, Catelyn, and a large percentage of their bannermen slaughtered at the reception.
+In revenge for a political slight and open treason (respectively), Walder Frey and Tywin Lannister arrange to have Robb, Catelyn, and a large percentage of their bannermen slaughtered at the reception.

-- Later in the same book, Lady Tyrell murders Joffrey at his own wedding, framing Tyrion for the act.
+- Later in the same book, Lady Tyrell (probably, the culprit is not explicit) murders Joffrey at his own wedding, framing Tyrion for the act.

 - Done several times in Romance of the Three Kingdoms.
 Notable ones include Cai Mao's attempt on Liu Bei (unsuccessful), Zhuge Liang drugging a number of Nanman soldiers (they had been planning on using the banquet to make a surprise attack), and Zhou Yu's attempt on Liu Bei (also unsuccessful, as Liu Bei was accompanied by Guan Yu).